 An expensive lunch in a fashionable bistro provides a background for a

 board, modelled on the Arts Council, meeting to assign funds and bursaries

 of authority and power contend with the bitterness of

 failure, as FrancieBriody, «a writer whom nobody read» (19), already in his

 fifties, is refused financial support for the nth time.
 While the story has a

-tragic conclusion of revenge and murder, Éilís Ní Dhuibhne makes fun of
+of revenge and murder, Éilís Ní Dhuibhne makes fun of

 the fashionable jargon of literary criticism describing Francie’s latest novel